Minimum Requirements

 | Older convictions outside the review period | Not considered unless required by law or approved by counsel based on a specific, documented safety concern |

-26. New or Recently Started Employment
+25. New or Recently Started Employment

-Every Applicant must first meet all of the published Minimum Application Requirements on verified income, including the Minimum Annual Income Requirement measured against the income figure the verification report confirms.
+Every Applicant must meet all of the published Minimum Application Requirements on verified income, including the Minimum Annual Income Requirement measured against the income figure the verification report confirms.
 Income the verification report cannot confirm, including income from New Employment that has not produced at least 28 consecutive days of pay, is not counted and cannot be replaced by an offer letter or any statement of future income.
-An Applicant who does not meet the requirements on verified income is declined.

 LEGAL DISCLAIMER: